-Finding the emotional strength to move on from a toxic relationship is challenging, even for the most highly confident of us.
+Finding the emotional strength to move on from a toxic relationship is challenging, even for the most highly confident people.
 We get it.
 Being vulnerable and opening your heart up to embrace love and intimacy again after you've been hurt is really scary, especially if you're a romantic introvert.
 Breaking up is painful, and it can take time for our body, heart, and soul to forgive and forget.
 But how do you flip the pain switch off so you can give yourself to someone else with the same carefree and spirited abandon you once had?

 According to holistic health practitioner, energy healer, medical intuitive, and Maty's Healthy Products founder Carolyn Harrington, the first step is forgiveness, for yourself and for anyone who ever hurt you.
 That sounds easier said than done, but Harrington assures it's the only way to get past negative emotional blocks and to attract love into your life.
 Ahead, she shares some tips and insights to improve your "emotional fluency," help you start thinking positively, and to heal yourself so you can be open to new relationships.

 Let Go of the Past

 Love Yourself First

 Ready to give it a try?
-Below is Harrington's three-step guide to loving yourself:
+Here is Harrington's three-step guide to loving yourself: